gpicchiarelli/Colibri-DB/MIGRATION-WAL-V3.md

 ## Overview

-ColibrìDB has migrated from multiple separate WAL files to a unified **Global WAL** system.
+ColibrDB has migrated from multiple separate WAL files to a unified **Global WAL** system.
 This provides better consistency, performance, and recovery capabilities.

 ## What Changed